deszczowy/river/doc/BACKLOG.md

 - aditional file for project with session state (cursor position, widgets toggled etc.)
 - export/import through zip files
 - saving on close!
+- alarm to set if you want to be inform when to stop writing session

 ### UI
 - (left) main menu.
 [Esc] key, button maybe.
 Simple with buttons, actions on keys.
 Buttons with pointer cursor and hover - simple and weby vibe.
 Option name + key